Ryagg/scifi_zone/README.md

 #### **Guests page features**

 The guests page provides an overview of all guests attending the event, and informs the user that more information can be found on each guest's detail page.
+Admins can edit the guest info and remove the guest from the convention via buttons that are only displayed for admins.

 #### **Guests detail page features**

 The detail page for each guest contains a paragraph with general information about the guest, and links to the guest's pages on IMDB, Wikipedia, and the guest's own homepage (if there is one).
 A second paragraph provides the appearance info for the guest.
 Due to time constraints, and also as is usual for similar events, detailed information is not provided until about 6 weeks before the event.
 The page also informs the user how much an autograph from and a photoshoot with the actor will cost.
 Currently, the buttons only link to the corresponding ticket page, instead of directly adding the ticket to the shopping bag.
 At the bottom of the page, a disclaimer informs the user that these tickets are only valid in combination with a standard ticket or a package, and that guest appearance can't be guaranteed, and that a credit refund voucher will be provided if the guest does not appear at the event.
+Admins can edit the guest info and remove the guest from the convention via buttons that are only displayed for admins.

 #### **Tickets and packages page features**

-Both the tickets and packages page contain a short paragraph with general information about the products.
+Both the tickets and packages page contain an image and a short paragraph with general information about the products.
 All available products are listed with their price and a link to the product's detail page.
 At the bottom of the page, links to the opposite product are provided.

 #### **Tickets and packages detail page features**